 Enjoy the pumpkin spice latte's last hurrah before the prompt switch to peppermint and gingerbread after dinner.
 This vegan coconut-based ice cream is made with steeped coffee, fresh pumpkin, and PSL spices.

 This is probably a category you don't have to think about if you're going to a relative's home for Thanksgiving.
 There's probably wine, beer, juice, pop*, or mixed drinks that are all vegan.
 But if you want to really step it up, try one of these recipes, or make them later at home.

 Mulled wine is really easy to make and it makes your home smell delicious while it's simmering and mulling.
 If you have some whole spices and citrus fruit hanging around, put a batch on the stovetop.
 Here are a few different versions.

-I'm going to stop here because adding more recipes and options to mull over will defeat the purpose of putting together a last-minute meal.
+I'm going to stop here because adding more recipes will defeat the purpose of putting together a last-minute meal.
 I hope this helped with your meal plan, or directed you to somewhere that did.
-Enjoy your meal, whether you’re celebrating Thanksgiving or not, traveling, or staying at home!
+Enjoy your meal!

 This post was originally published in November 2015 and has been updated for 2021 (and most years in between).